 Of course, simplicity will also be a major drawback for some users.
 Not being able to install native software can be a dealbreaker if you’re a video editor or software developer.
 But there are also plenty of people who do the majority of their work in a web browser.

 Google and its software partners are getting better every year at supporting more advanced features.
 For example, Google added video editing tools to the Google Photos app on Chromebooks – it won’t replace Adobe Premiere, but it should be handy for a lot of people.
-Similarly, Google and Adobe announced Photoshop on the web last year, something that should bring much of the power of Adobe’s desktop apps to Chromebooks.
+Similarly, Google and Adobe announced Photoshop on the web last year, something that brings much of the power of Adobe’s desktop apps to Chromebooks.

-Google has also added support for Android apps on Chromebooks, which greatly expands the amount of software available.
+Chromebooks can also run Android apps, which greatly expands the amount of software available.
 The quality varies widely, but it means you can do more with a Chromebook beyond just web-based apps.
 For example, you can install the Netflix app and save videos for offline watching.
 Other Android apps like Microsoft Office and Adobe Lightroom are surprisingly capable as well.
 Between Android apps and a general improvement in web apps, Chromebooks are more than just portals to a browser.

 What do Chromebooks do well?